Skip to main content

 The Port’s fleet of vehicles, equipment, and vessels are used by Port employees to carry out the management of the Port and the Tidelands.

 Most vehicles operated by the Port are medium-duty vehicles such as typical work trucks.
-The MCAS aims to update its relevant purchasing and procurement policies to support investments in ZE/NZE emission technologies and create a ZE vehicle transition plan that identifies a long-term schedule to phase out current vehicles and equipment and replace with ZE alternatives.
+The MCAS aims to update its relevant purchasing and procurement policies to support investments in ZE/NZE emission technologies and create a ZE vehicle transition plan.
+The plan would identify a long-term schedule to phase out current vehicles and equipment and replace them with ZE alternatives.

 • Ocean Going Vessels